 |H||Offset Up||The blade tooth that is set up.|

 |I||Offset Down||The blade tooth that is set down.|

 |J||Kerf||The thickness of the cut created in the wood.|

 Extend the life of your bandsaw blades.
-After several hours of milling, your bandsaw blades will begin to dull.
+During use, your bandsaw blades will begin to dull.
 Pushing dull blades through logs will result in very small stress cracks that form in the gullet of the blade tooth.
 These stress cracks will expand over time and eventually cause the blade to break prematurely.
-The bandsaw blade sharpener can grind away these small cracks before they become a larger.
+The bandsaw blade sharpener can grind away these small cracks before they become larger.
 This will extend the life of your blade and produce smoother more accurately cut lumber.
 Blades can be resharpened up to 5 times on average.